Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 - D0gComput3r$creenSpe&kerTV – This may be slightly more difficult to remember, but replacing some letters with symbols and numbers significantly boosts the security of the password.

-It's not unusual for more regular, everyday people to have their passwords guessed this was.
+It’s not unusual for regular, everyday people to have their passwords guessed by someone.
 It could be a suspicious spouse, nosey roommate, or even a child guessing the password to unlock blocked content.
 More seriously still, this is a very real threat at a corporate espionage level.

 But, there's more to cracking a password than guesswork based on your maiden name, first pet, or alma mater year.